dimattiami/Imageboard-Downloader/README.md

 ##Additional ideas for this program:##

-<s>Adding an option that auto-refreshs the imageboard thread so that newly posted images will automatically download on autopilot (or when the user if AFK)</s> Added!
+<s>Adding an option that auto-refreshs the imageboard thread so that newly posted images will automatically download on autopilot (or when the user if AFK)</s> Added! (in v1.1, v1.2)

-Ability to download multiple imageboard threads at once
+<s>Ability to download multiple imageboard threads at once</s> Added (v2)

 ##V1.1 changes##
 <ul>